kirpachov/testcppfile/README.md

-# Test cpp file
+# Competitive Programming fast test

-Script to test a cpp file with multiple inputs and outputs.
+This is a simple script to test a competitive programming solution with multiple inputs and outputs.

-> Note: Runs only on Linux, requires g++ and ruby.
+## Project structure
     .
     ├── ...
     ├── project_dir            # Root of the project